Game

 the amount of space between two points

-The distance between Newcastle and Sydney, Australia’s largest city, is about 160 km.
+between Newcastle and Sydney, Australia’s largest city, is about 160 km.

 driver's license